|The Effect of "Nurse Companionship" on Anxiety and Vital Sign Changes of Cesarean Section Candidates: A Randomized Control Trial|

-Objectives: Cesarean section (C-section) is one the most common women’s surgeries with numerous complications including anxiety and vital sign changes.
+Objectives: Cesarean section (C-section) is one of the most common surgeries for women, which has numerous complications including anxiety and vital sign changes.
 Various non-drug methods exist for controlling these complications.
-Although nurse companionship is one of them, there is little information about accompaniment of mothers by trained nurses during C-section surgery.
-The purpose of this study is to determine the effect of "nurse companionship" on the level of anxiety and vital sign changes of C-section candidates.
+Although nurse companionship is one of such methods, there is little information about the accompaniment of mothers by trained nurses during the C-section surgery.
+This study aimed to determine the effect of "nurse companionship" on the level of anxiety and vital sign changes of C-section candidates.

-Results: Comparison of the results in the two group showed that accompaniment of the mothershad a significant effect on reducing anxiety during (p< 0.001) and one hour after (p= 0.011) C-section surgery, while it had no significant effect on changes in vital sign changes.
+Results: The comparison of the results of the two groups showed that the accompaniment of the mothers had a significant effect on reducing anxiety during (P < 0.001) and 1 hour after (P = 0.011) C-section surgery while it had no significant effect on vital sign changes.

-Conclusion:Results revealed the positive effect of nurse companionship on reducing mothers’ anxiety during and after C-section surgery.
-Therefore, this method can be usedas a non-invasive nursing careduring C-section surgeries and in operating rooms.
-However, cost-effectiveness assessment is recommended before implementation of this method.
+Conclusions: The results revealed the positive effect of nurse companionship on reducing mothers" anxiety during and after the C-section surgery.
+Therefore, this method can be used as non-invasive nursing care during C-section surgeries and in operating rooms.
+However, cost-effectiveness assessment is recommended before the implementation of this method.